sadachi79/PzDom/README.md

 ## How to use

 The input file should be csv file, with the first row being header and the first column being labels for the time points.
 All the rest should be data, with NaNs replaced by zeros, among non-negative values.
-At least one data point among a particular time point should be non-zero.
+At least two data points among a particular time point should be non-zero.
 Please replace "yourfile.csv" by the path for your csv file, and run the program.

 ## Test environment